With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreA Renewed Mind Expressive Arts is a mental health facility in Toledo, OH, located at 5166 Monroe Street, Suite 300, 43623 zip code area.
 A Renewed Mind Expressive Arts provides outpatient treatment.
-A Renewed Mind Expressive Arts provides group therapy, trauma therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+A Renewed Mind Expressive Arts provides couples/family therapy, group therapy and individual psychotherapy to children / adolescents, adults and seniors 65 or older.
 Additional services offered by A Renewed Mind Expressive Arts consist of case management.

-Learn MoreToledo Hospital/rje Childrens Hospital Pediatric Psychiatry is a mental health clinic in Toledo, OH, located at 2121 Hughes Drive, in the 43606 zip code.
+Learn MoreToledo Hospital/rje Childrens Hospital Pediatric Psychiatry is a mental health treatment center in Toledo, Ohio, located at 2121 Hughes Drive, part of the 43606 zip code.
 Toledo Hospital/rje Childrens Hospital Pediatric Psychiatry provides hospital inpatient treatment.
-Toledo Hospital/rje Childrens Hospital Pediatric Psychiatry offers dialectical behavior therapy, couples/family therapy and activity therapy to children / adolescents.
-More services at Toledo Hospital/rje Childrens Hospital Pediatric Psychiatry include legal advocacy, case management and psychosocial rehabilitation services.
+Toledo Hospital/rje Childrens Hospital Pediatric Psychiatry also offers individual psychotherapy, dialectical behavior therapy and behavior modification to children / adolescents.
+Toledo Hospital/rje Childrens Hospital Pediatric Psychiatry also provides case management, suicide prevention services and intensive case management.

-Learn MoreA Renewed Mind is a mental health clinic in Toledo, OH, located at 1832 Adams Street, 43604 zip code area.
+Learn MoreA Renewed Mind is one of mental health facilities in Toledo, Ohio, located at 1832 Adams Street, 43604 zip code.
 A Renewed Mind provides telemedicine/telehealth and outpatient treatment.
-A Renewed Mind offers group therapy, dialectical behavior therapy and cognitive behavioral therapy to children / adolescents, young adults and seniors 65 or older.
+A Renewed Mind provides dialectical behavior therapy, group therapy and couples/family therapy to children / adolescents, young adults and seniors 65 or older.
 A Renewed Mind also supports people with trauma.
-Additional services offered at A Renewed Mind include court-ordered outpatient treatment and case management.
+Additional services provided at A Renewed Mind include case management and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.